Nasutoceratops (Jurassic World Dino-Rivals, Duel Attack by Mattel)

 The paint job is both striking and somewhat garish, if I’m being honest.
 The body is painted a deep blue color that fades to green on the limbs.
 Red splashes are painted along the back, frill, and face.
 The brow horns are cream colored and a cream color streak runs down the nose and onto the tip of the beak.
 The rest of the beak is unpainted, as are the claws and epoccipital horns along the fill.
 The unpainted areas are normal for these Mattel dinosaurs, but no less annoying at this point.
 Although many will no doubt love the color choices, and they do stand out, this toy could look even better with a naturalistic custom paintjob that brings out the finer details.
 Also among the toys shortcomings are a smooth unsculpted underside and eyes so small that they appear almost nonexistent.
 The small eyes might also benefit the toy, giving it a squinty thousand yard stare, ala Clint Eastwood, but you’ll have to squint yourself in order to see them.

 Overall this Nasutoceratops is one of the most unique, well executed, and impressive toys in the Jurassic World line.
 There are a few minor nit picks to be made, but nothing worth passing on it for.
 The sculpting, detail work, and even the odd coloration all come together to produce a toy with a distinct personality.
-If you’re a discerning Jurassic World collector like myself, and only want the best this line has to offer, than pick yourself up the Mattel Nasutoceratops.
+If you’re a discerning Jurassic World collector like myself, and only want the best this line has to offer, pick yourself up the Mattel Nasutoceratops.

 Share this: